Nealium104/portfolio/src/pages/posts/All-10-React-Hooks.md

 ---
-title: 🖥️ All 10 React Hooks
+title: 🖥️ All 10 Core React Hooks
 pubDate: 08/22/2023
 author: Neal Powers
 layout: "../../layouts/MarkdownPostLayout.astro"
 summary: A write up of all 10 React hooks
 ---

+Hi there.
+Neal here.
 This was made with a lot of different resources.
 The main links are to the documentation, but I also recommend this great [fireship](https://www.youtube.com/watch?time_continue=525&v=TNhaISOUy6Q&embeds_referring_euri=https%3A%2F%2Ffireship.io%2F&embeds_referring_origin=https%3A%2F%2Ffireship.io&source_ve_path=Mjg2NjMsMzY4NDIsMjg2NjY&feature=emb_logo) video on React.
+It served as an entry point to each one of these little write ups for me.

+# React and its hooks

+Welcome to my guide on all 10 core React hooks.
+Each one is a very short explanation as well as an easy example for getting your brain wrapped around it.
+If you really want to understand and be able to use these hooks, I recommend building with them!
+Feel free to come back here like I do just to get your brain around them as you start using some of the more exotic hooks here.

 ## [useState](https://react.dev/reference/react/useState)